sturdy-robot/ld50/README.md

-# ld50
+# LD50

-Game for ludum-dare 50
+Game for Ludum Dare 50.